-Some anaerobic eukaryotes use the oxygen-sensitive enzyme pyruvate ferredoxin oxidoreductase (PFO) for pyruvate oxidation instead of PDH, in either the cytosol (e.g. Giardia) or hydrogenosome (e.g. Trichomonas) (Muller, et al. 2012).
-Like FeFe-hydrogenase, the origin of eukaryotic PFO has been debated with the same possible sources including the mitochondrial endosymbiont or separate LGTs proposed (Martin and Müller 1998; Embley and Martin 2006; Martin, et al. 2015; Stairs, et al. 2015).
-Previous studies have been unable to reject monophyly of most eukaryotic PFO sequences including PFO-fusion proteins like pyruvate:NADP+ oxidoreductase (PNO), but have nevertheless recovered relationships among eukaryotes and prokaryotes that are difficult to reconcile with simple vertical inheritance (Horner, et al. 1999; Rotte, et al. 2001; Embley, et al. 2003; Hug, et al. 2009; Nývltová, et al. 2015).
-We obtained a similar picture from our own analyses (Figure 4 d. & Supplementary Figure 3d).
+Some anaerobic eukaryotes use the oxygen-sensitive enzyme PFO for pyruvate oxidation instead of PDH, in either the cytosol (e.g., Giardia) or the hydrogenosome (e.g., Trichomonas) (Muller et al. 2012).
+Like FeFe-hydrogenase, the origin of eukaryotic PFO has been debated with the same possible sources including the mitochondrial endosymbiont or separate LGTs proposed (Martin and Müller 1998; Embley and Martin 2006; Martin et al. 2015; Stairs et al. 2015).
+Previous studies have been unable to reject monophyly of most eukaryotic PFO sequences including PFO-fusion proteins like PNO, but have nevertheless recovered relationships among eukaryotes and prokaryotes that are difficult to reconcile with simple vertical inheritance (Horner et al. 1999; Rotte et al. 2001; Embley et al. 2003; Hug et al. 2010; Nývltová et al. 2015).
+We obtained a similar picture from our own analyses (fig. 4d and supplementary fig. 3d, Supplementary Material online).
 Most eukaryotic enzymes cluster together but with no clear indication from current sampling for an origin from the alphaproteobacteria or a specific bacterial group.
-The eukaryotic PNO sequences were recovered as a single cluster consistent with a common origin through a fusion of PFO with a NADPHcytochrome P450 oxidoreductase module (Nakazawa, et al. 2000; Rotte, et al. 2001).
-The four Cyclidium porcatum sequences form a single cluster with maximum support within this group that is strongly separated from other alveolates like Cryptosporidium and Vitrella (Figure 4d).
+The eukaryotic PNO sequences were recovered as a single cluster consistent with a common origin through a fusion of PFO with a NADPH-cytochrome P450 oxidoreductase module (Nakazawa et al. 2000; Rotte et al. 2001).
+The four C. porcatum sequences form a single cluster with maximum support within this group that is from other alveolates strongly separated like Cryptosporidium and Vitrella (fig. 4d).
 The PNO cluster also contains several sequences that have secondarily lost the NADPH-cytochrome P450 oxidoreductase domain and reverted to PFO, including one of the four C. porcatum sequences.